 RGB still image carries 8 bits of data per color channel per pixel (24

-16 bits per color per pixel (48 bits per pixel total), and may represent
+16 bits per color per pixel (48 bits per pixel total).
+Other "beyond normal" images may represent

 brightnesses in linear rather than the more common logarithmic manner.

-The full extent of data in such a "rich" image will not be displayed
+The data in such images will not be displayed

 in normal software and display devices.
 Special display devices for such